ting20314/WikiOSM/README.md

-# Automated Integration and Augmentation of Wikidata with OpenStreetMap
+### Automated Integration and Updating of Wikidata with OpenStreetMap
 **Ching-Ting Chia**

 **2020-12-22**